-It may come as a surprise that the average glass of Pilsner has fewer calories than 2 ounces of reduced fat milk, not to mention a glass of red wine!
-The majority of the calories in beer comes from the alcohol.
+Calories.
+It may come as a surprise that the average glass of Pilsner has fewer calories than 2 ounces of reduced-fat milk, not to mention a glass of red wine!
+The majority of the calories in beer comes from alcohol.
 The lower the alcohol content, the lower the number of calories.
-That’s why low alcohol or alcohol-free beer make such a good drink for health conscious designated drivers and may explain the fast rising consumption of alcohol-free beer in the last decade.
+That’s why low alcohol or alcohol-free beer makes such a good drink for health-conscious designated drivers and may explain the fast-rising consumption of alcohol-free beer in the last decade.

 Beer is more than just a beverage.
 A good bottle of dark Bock beer makes a great base for sauces, marinades, bastes, and soups.
 Have you tried Roast Pork Loin in Bavarian Beer Sauce or Raspberry Beer Cooler or Dark Beer Onion Soup.
 These and many other recipes using good German brews can be found on our Recipes with German Beer page.
 Of course, beer aficionados also like to match their favorite brews with certain types of cheeses.
 You can find recommendations from experts we queried on our Beer and Cheese Pairing page.